PREPARING FOR YOUR COPORATE TRANSACTION

 We maintain a deep bench of Consultants, so you can bring on board a deal captain at very short notice.
 This bench depth also allows us to provide flex capacity during our contracts, depending on your transaction needs.

-Our focus is on managing the specific needs of your transaction, whether in equity, debt, or M&A, during the live phase of the deal.
+Our expertise is in managing the specific needs of all types of corporate finance transaction, during the live phase of the deal.

 We watch for delivery of not only the transaction-specific workstreams, but also all workstreams that could affect your transaction timetable.
 This is because those other workstreams will often include technically independent but important gating inputs for the core transaction.
 This may be your corporate reorganisation, a major change in your financial structure, or upgrades to your financial reporting systems.